How to manage devices using the Azure portal

 Users may sync settings and app data across devices - By default, this setting is set to NONE.
 Selecting specific users or groups or ALL allows the user’s settings and app data to sync across their Windows 10 devices.
 Learn more on how sync works in Windows 10.
 This option is a premium capability available through products such as Azure AD Premium or the Enterprise Mobility Suite (EMS).

-All devices in the Manage section of the Devices blade
+All devices in the Manage section of the Devices page

-Devices in the Manage section of a User blade
+Devices in the Manage section of a User page

 With both options, you can get to a view that: